lulav-citros/citros/docusaurus/docs_tutorials/index.md

 ## Reports

 Report is a combination of data and notebook generated into one immutable signed pdf.
-This is a great tool which can help you to track the metric of your project overtime.<br />For example, you can create a report that measures accuracy, this report can be generated each version so with time you can see the progress of the accuracy increases.<br />For additional info go to [report](../docs/cli/cli_commands.md).
+This is a great tool which can help you to track the metric of your project overtime.<br />For example, you can create a report that measures accuracy, this report can be generated each version so with time you can see the progress of the accuracy increases.

 ### Generate Report